 RN Jobs: Everything You Need to Know

-Nursing is a career that truly makes a difference in the lives of patients every day.
+Nursing is a career that truly makes a difference in patients' lives every day.
 By making a career out of caring for others, nurses can also earn a rewarding salary for themselves and their families.
-With demand for nurses unlikely to recede anytime soon, it can be comforting to work in a stable career with little concern of being outsourced or replaced by technology.
+With demand for nurses unlikely to recede anytime soon, it can be comforting to work in a stable career with little concern about being outsourced or replaced by technology.
 For young high school graduates, those looking to switch careers, and parents looking to re-enter the paid workforce, there’s never been a better time to become a registered nurse.

-Across the country, registered nurses are in moderate to high demand, and this is expected to continue until 2030, according to projections from the U.S. Bureau and Labor Statistics.
-The median salary for registered nurses is around $77,000 per year or roughly $37 per hour, though it may be less for those just starting out.
+Across the country, registered nurses are in moderate to high demand, and this is expected to continue until 2030, according to projections from the U.S. Bureau of Labor Statistics.
+The median salary for registered nurses is around $77,000 per year or roughly $37 per hour, though it may be less for those just starting.
 Salary ranges can vary based on where nurses live and which type of healthcare facility they serve.

 This tool will allow you to easily search and compare the average salaries of nurses for many cities and locations across the U.S. You can search by city and state.
 Salary data is provided through the BLS.